chipshadd/prune-gh-package-versions/README.md

   - `all` - Script will delete ALL untagged package versions it finds regardless of `last_updated` criteria
   - `only` - Script will ONLY delete untagged package versions it finds regardless of `last_updated` criteria
   - `normal` - No special treatment of untagged package versions.  `last_updated` criteria will be applied
+  - `none` - Do not delete any untagged package versions found

 `unattended` - Script will prompt for confirmation before deletion, set this to `true` to auto-accept the prompt.